arpanmangal/CovidAID/README.md

 Please refer to [INSTALL.md](./INSTALL.md) for installation.

 ## Dataset
-`CovidAID` uses the [covid-chestxray-dataset](https://github.com/ieee8023/covid-chestxray-dataset) for COVID-19 X-Ray images and [chest-xray-pneumonia](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) dataset for data on Pneumonia and Normal lung X-Ray images.
+`CovidAID` uses the [covid-chestxray-dataset](https://github.com/ieee8023/covid-chestxray-dataset) and [BSTI-dataset](https://www.bsti.org.uk/training-and-education/covid-19-bsti-imaging-database/)for COVID-19 X-Ray images and [chest-xray-pneumonia](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) dataset for data on Pneumonia and Normal lung X-Ray images.

+It was observed that the crowdsourced [covid-chestxray-dataset](https://github.com/ieee8023/covid-chestxray-dataset) had mulitple X-rays of COVID-19 patients which had no visual indication of COVID-19 and appeared Normal.
+Our Radiologist cross-checked the dataset to remove some of these images.
+The list of these images can be found in data/covid19/removed_files.txt

 ### Data Distribution
 Chest X-Ray image distribution